scarlosteixeira/react-weather/README.md

 I used some props of the async-paginate component, to get the data from the API as options and to handle user input from the search bar.

 * The **loadOptions** will call the API and return an object with two keys: value and label.
 The label has the name of the city and the country code, this label will be displayed in the search bar.
-The value has the latitude and longitude of the city, this value will be passed throug the handleOnChange function and assigned to the onSearchChange prop, that is a function for fetching data from OpenWeather API.
+The value has the latitude and longitude of the city, this value will be passed through the handleOnChange function and assigned to the onSearchChange prop, that is a function for fetching data from OpenWeather API.

 * The **onChange** will call the handleOnChange function, this function has been explained above. onChange, basically, monitors the user input for changes.